 This view shows columns related to the Times dimension and hides others.

-You may use this feature on other worksheets also.
+You can use this feature on other worksheets also.

-Moreover, you may create your personal views.
+Moreover, you can create your personal views.
 Just click the Save Table View button in the Table Views group.